Chart Color Schemes

 Gladstone Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Gladstone Park's dwelling structure, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Gladstone Park was at 44.2%, with the rest either mortgaged (34.7%) or rented (21.1%).
-The median monthly mortgage repayment was $1,961, below Melbourne metro's average of $2,000.
+Gladstone Park's dwelling structures, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Gladstone Park stood at 44.2%, with mortgaged dwellings at 34.7% and rented ones at 21.1%.
+The median monthly mortgage repayment was $1,961, lower than Melbourne metro's average of $2,000.
 Median weekly rent in Gladstone Park was $381, compared to Melbourne metro's $390.
-Nationally, Gladstone Park's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Gladstone Park's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing